envmetagen/metabinkit/README.md

     cd metabinkit

-##### Installing metabinkit and some dependencies
+##### Installing metabinkit and dependencies

-A script (install.sh) is provided to facilitate the installation of metabinkit and some dependencies, namely a few R packages, taxonkit, BLAST and taxonomy database (from NCBI).
+A full installation of metabinkit requires third-party components.
+A script (install.sh) is provided to facilitate the installation of metabinkit and some dependencies, others need to be already installed in the system (R 3.6.0 or above).

 To install metabinkit, type: